 How do I apply and which documents do I have to submit?

 All applicants have to take part in the aptitude assessment, irrespective of where they have completed their prior degree.
-The application has to be submitted by 31 May online via the TUMonline portal and via postal mail.
+The application has to be submitted by 31 May online via the TUMonline portal.